 World Drug Report

 World Drug Report is published annually by the United Nations Office on Drugs & Crime.
-The World Drug Report 2020 has been presented in six separate booklets:
+The World Drug Report 2021 has been presented in five separate booklets:

 - Booklet 1 – The salient points mentioned in this booklet are: